 Atlanta Dog Bite Attorney

-If you’re anything like me, you predict living their entire life without ever requiring the assistance of an Atlanta dog bite attorney.
+If you’re anything like me, you predict living their entire life without ever requiring the assistance of a dog bite lawsuit professional.
 Sadly, accidents with dogs do happen and they can be devastating to a loved one, like a child.

-If you have been a victim of a dog bite incident in the city of Atlanta, you should contact a trusted Atlanta dog bite lawyer.
+If you have been a victim of a dog bite incident in the city of Atlanta, you should speak with a trusted dog bite lawyer.
 The ideal attorney will assist you during the complicated process of filing legal action, and help ensure you receive the compensation you deserve.

-In a perfect world, Atlanta dog bite attorneys would be unnecessary.
-As “man’s best friend”, dogs are members of many households and are treated like part of the family.
+In a perfect world, hiring a dog attack law firm would be unnecessary.
+As “man’s best friend”, dogs are members of many households and are treated as part of the family.
 However, each year, there are numerous reports of pet attacks that result in injuries and sometimes even death.
 Statistics from the U.S. Centers for Disease Control and Prevention (CDC) reveal about 4.5-million dog bites yearly and Georgia is not exempt.

-In such cases, the dog owner can be held responsible for the injuries sustained by the victim.
+In such cases, the dog owner can be held responsible for the injuries from dog bites sustained by the victim.

 From alarming damages (up to $500 million annually), expensive hospital bills, and lost wages to permanent scarring or disfigurement, the initial assault to the dog bite victim is often just the beginning of his or her trauma.
 Therefore, it is important for victims to file for full damages.

-A qualified personal injury attorney specializing in dog attack lawsuit settlements can help.
-Contact Amircani Law today for a free consultation.
+A qualified personal injury attorney specializing in dog bites lawsuit settlements can help.
+Call Amircani Law today for a free consultation.